onedayatatime/spiritsoulbody/docs/evil-spirit.md

 > The impure spirit shook the man violently and came out of him with a shriek. - **Mark 1:26**
 > So they brought him.
 When the spirit saw Jesus, it immediately threw the boy into a convulsion.
 He fell to the ground and rolled around, foaming at the mouth. - **Mark 9:20**
 > A spirit seizes him and he suddenly screams; it throws him into convulsions so that he foams at the mouth.
 It scarcely ever leaves him and is destroying him. - **Luke 9:39**
+> Crowds gathered also from the towns around Jerusalem, bringing their sick and those tormented by impure spirits, and all of them were healed. - **Acts 5:16**

 #### They can cripple people
 > and a woman was there who had been crippled by a spirit for eighteen years.
 She was bent over and could not straighten up at all. - **Luke 13:11**